merchise/xotl.ql/docs/source/next-release-goals.rst

 Release 0.2.0
 -------------

-- Finish the implementation of the module :mod:`xotl.ql.translate`.
+- Finish the implementation of the module :mod:`xotl.ql.translation`.
 Allowed not be optimized, just a working testbed for queries.

 - Provide a protocol for addressing sub-queries as proposed in :ref:`the discussion remarks <free-terms>` of the `"Free" terms` section.